 Between the death of the prophet Muhammad in 632 and 691/2, when the Dome of the Rock was completed, there was intermittent warfare in Arabia and Holy Land around Jerusalem.
 The first Arab armies who emerged from the Arabian peninsula were focused on conquering and establishing an empire—not building.

-Thus, the Dome of the Rock was one of the first Islamic buildings ever constructed.
-It was built between 685 and 691/2 by Abd al-Malik, probably the most important Umayyad caliph, as a religious focal point for his supporters, while he was fighting a civil war against Ibn Zubayr.
+The Dome of the Rock was one of the first Islamic buildings ever constructed.
+It was built between 685 and 691/2 by Abd al-Malik, arguably the most important Umayyad caliph, as a religious focal point for his supporters, while he was fighting a civil war against Ibn Zubayr.
 When Abd al-Malik began construction on the Dome of the Rock, he did not have control of the Kaaba, the holiest shrine in Islam, which is located in Mecca.

 The Rock in the Dome of the Rock